-This post is by Mordechai Epelbaum, an independent eBay business consultant and Tuvyah Schleifer, the founder and CMO of CRSeller, a bespoke marketplace services provider.
+This post is by Mordechai Epelbaum, an independent consultant, and Tuvyah Schleifer, of CRSeller.

 When there is a breach of eBay’s policy, sellers can have their accounts suspended.
 An eBay suspension means business interruption, and often a cascade of problems with serious implications for the seller.

 Why does eBay suspend seller accounts?
 It’s their business to protect the community from bad buyers and sellers.
 They want to make sure that no one gets hurt.
 Not the brand, not the buyer, and not the seller.

 Perhaps most importantly, policy violations hurt eBay’s reputation and, in the final analysis, that is why eBay cares about them.

 In this post, we’ll explain why eBay accounts are suspended, how the process works, and how to avoid it happening again.

 - Does eBay ever suspend sellers with good metrics?

 - Will eBay warn sellers before suspending them?